TITLE Coordinator, Telecommunications

 Other: The twenty-four hour scope of university operations requires this position to be available evenings, nights, and weekends to respond to calls regarding questions or problems with the University’s telecommunication systems.
 Occasional travel to remote sites within our twenty-four county area may be required.

-1. Ensures a quality program of support in all telecommunications services by coordinating and managing the efforts of the Telecommunications unit staff by assigning duties and objectives, managing the maintenance of the University’s telephone switch, video surveillance systems, electronic door access, cable TV, and other telecommunications-related infrastructure within the Missouri State system, and oversees the provision of technical assistance with all telecommunications issues to faculty, staff, and students.
+ESSENTIAL DUTIES AND RESPONSIBILITIES1.
+Ensures a quality program of support in all telecommunications services by coordinating and managing the efforts of the Telecommunications unit staff by assigning duties and objectives, managing the maintenance of the University’s telephone switch, and other telecommunications-related systems within the Missouri State system, and oversees the provision of technical assistance with all telecommunications issues to faculty, staff, and students.

 2. Ensures the hiring and continued employment of quality personnel by directly or indirectly supervising the selection, training, and evaluation of the Telecommunications unit’s staff.